Fuzzy Set: 1965 … Fuzzy Logic: 1973 … BISC: 1990 … Human-Machine Perception: 2000 - …

 The concept of probability has been around for more than two centuries.
 Probability theory is one of the most important and widely used theories in science.
 Probability theory is a deep and rigorous theory.
 But in real-world settings, there are many simple questions which relate to probability theory to which answers are hard to come up with.
 The problem is rooted in the fact that probability theory is based on the classical, Aristotelian, bivalent logic.
 Bivalent logic is intolerant of imprecision and partiality of truth.
 In the new approach which is outlined, fuzzy logic is employed to construct a similarity-based definition of probability which lend itself to the use of machine learning techniques.
 The similarity-based definition of probability opens the door to a wide range of applications in which very large databases are involved, particularly in the realms of medical diagnostics and recognition technology.

 From its inception, fuzzy logic has been an object of controversy, skepticism and sometimes outright hostility.
 Eventually, the wide-ranging applications of fuzzy logic within science and technology have acquired visibility and acceptance.
 It is my belief that in coming years, fuzzy logic will continue to grow in importance and visibility.
-The importance of fuzzy logic will grow with the passage of time.
+With the passage of time, it’s likely that the impact of fuzzy logic will be felt increasingly in many fields of science and technology.
+Strangely as it may seem, fuzzy logic may have a profound impact on both pure and applied mathematics.
+There is a reason, the concept of a set is one of the most fundamental concepts in mathematics.
+Progression from the concept of a set to the concept of a fuzzy set may eventually lead to a generalization of many theories and formalisms within mathematics which are based on the classical, Aristotelian, bivalent logic.

 Fuzzy Set: 1965 … Fuzzy Logic: 1973 … BISC: 1990 … Human-Machine Perception: 2000 - …